 Since our founding, Hampshire College has been envisioned as a residential learning community.
 This has meant that not only does Hampshire strive to provide safe, secure, and comfortable living areas for students, but we also strive to provide a dynamic, intellectual environment outside the classroom.
 The residence life system encourages students to assume community responsibility and to respect the diverse backgrounds and lifestyles of our community members by providing opportunities for residents to learn about differences and to intentionally create a community that embraces those differences.

-For more information about the student and professional staff who work in the houses, visit the Residence Life and Housing website.
+For more information about the student and professional staff who work and live in the residence halls, visit the residence life website.